meolar/supertux-wiki/Thematic-Guideline.md

   level and attacks upon reaching one side of the arena.
 Avoid his attacks and jump on his head.
 Simple.

 - The fight against the **Ghost Tree**, the boss of Rooted Forest, will be more round based.
-Tux can only attack them during a certain attack once whereas the Yeti can be attacked multiple times in between attacks and even during his attacks (if skilled enough).
+Tux can only attack them during a certain attack once whereas the Yeti can be attacked multiple times in between attacks, if skilled enough.

 - The boss fight of Tropical Paradise against **Toucan** and **Master Totem** is unique in the way that Tux must fight two separate boss enemies at once (however they can also function separate from one another).
 Toucan attacks the player from high up while granting a chance for a counter attack every once and awhile.
 Master Totem, in the meantime, will attempt to hurt Tux with varying attacks, serving as an additional obstacle during the Toucan fight.
 Its attacks are depended on their amount of lives!

 - **Nolok** is the final boss of the game and is going to appear in Nolok's Mountain Peak.
-It is yet not confirmed how his boss fight is going to function.
+It is not yet confirmed how his boss fight is going to function.
 Either Nolok uses a combination of attacks based on past boss fights and his own unique attacks or Nolok only uses a unique moveset of his own.